UniBee-Billing/unibee-admin-portal/README.md

 The build command will generate the static files in the `dist` folder of the project.

 ### Building with Docker
-The merchant portal also supports building the application using Docker, run the following command to build the docker image:
+The admin portal also supports building the application using Docker, run the following command to build the docker image:

 ```shell
 docker build -t <tag> .